signaloid/C0-microSD-utilities/src/python/signaloid_api/README.md

    - Format: `--repo-url https://github.com/username/repository`
    - Example: `--repo-url https://github.com/signaloid/Signaloid-C0-microSD-Demo-Calculator`
    - Requirements:
-     - Must have a `src` directory in the root
+     - Must either have a `src` directory in the root, or have specified the `--build-directory`
      - For private repositories only: You must connect your GitHub account in the Signaloid Cloud Developer Platform
      - Works with both public repositories and private repositories you have access to